otzpt/Navigation-system/README.md

-# Navigation-game
+# Navigation-system
-A simple Nav game in C
+A simple Nav system in C